v-harrishe/azure-docs/articles/firewall/tutorial-firewall-dnat.md

 ## Prerequisites

-If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) before you begin.
+If you don't have an Azure subscription, create a [trial account](https://www.azure.cn/pricing/1rmb-trial-full/) before you begin.

 ## Create a resource group

-1. Sign in to the Azure portal at [https://portal.azure.com](https://portal.azure.com).
+1. Sign in to the Azure portal at [https://portal.azure.cn](https://portal.azure.cn).
 2. On the Azure portal home page, select **Resource groups**, then select **Add**.
 3. For **Resource group name**, type **RG-DNAT-Test**.
 4. For **Subscription**, select your subscription.